eniac/Flightplan/Wharf/README.md

 ```

-A detailed list of configurable features is given in the [example_topology](./bmv2/topologies/example_topology.yml)
+A detailed list of configurable features is given in the [example_topology.yml](./bmv2/topologies/example_topology.yml)

+The most complete topology at this time used for running the test experiments is defined in `bmv2/topologies/complete_topology.yml`

-Running `start_flightplan_mininet.py` with this config file will start up a topology:
+Running `start_flightplan_mininet.py` with config file `complete_topology.yml` will start up a topology:
 ```
 h1 <--> Complete (s1) <--> Dropper (s2) <--> Complete (s3) <--> h2
 ```